EASTER ISLAND

 Image result for Terevaka easter island]Related image

-It was a gorgeous walk down to the east through high grass, stands of big eucalyptus trees and many wild horses everywhere.
+It was a gorgeous walk down to the east through high grass, stands of big eucalyptus trees and many wild horses.

 Day 2.
-With 2 young Chileans and a Korean, we walked along the west coast (bypassing all the media on the west side of town, remnants of the original buildings, and 3 caves that are lava tubes) and north coast on a minimal trail for 8 hours to the best beach on the NE corner for a welcome swim (white sand surrounded by palm trees and with 8 standing moai) and then hitchhiked back to town.
-Through grass and lots of lava rock, it was wonderful along the cliffs with many wild horses, several ahu (platforms for moai) and a few moai, all fallen.
+With 2 young Chileans and a Korean, we walked along the west coast bypassing the west side of town, remnants of the original buildings, and 3 caves that are lava tubes.
+On the north coast is a minimal trail that goes 8 hours to the best beach on the NE corner of the island at Anakena.
+Through grass and lava rock, it was wonderful along the cliffs with many wild horses, several ahu (platforms for moai) and a few moai, all fallen.
+It was a welcome swim at the lovely Anakena Beach – white sand surrounded by palm trees and 7 standing moai.
+It is the only beach on the island.
+I hitchhiked back to town.

 Image result for quarry easter islandRelated image

-There were many lying and standing all over including in the large crater with a significant lake.
-I approached the quarry walking cross-country and entering it from the east.
+Many were lying and standing including in the large crater with a lake.
+I approached the quarry walking cross-country and entered it from the east.
 I then exited at the normal entrance much to the surprise of the women in the ticket booth.

 That afternoon, I went snorkelling.
-It was a nice boat ride along the west shore to Motu Nui, an island on the SW tip that was the centre of the birdman cult.
+It was a nice boat ride along the west shore to Motu Nui, an island on the SW tip that was the centre of the Birdman cult.
 The visibility was unbelievable and there were many corals but few fish.
-The area available was minute around a small rock as the ocean was very active.
+The area to be explored was small around a small rock as the ocean was very active.

 Image result for Terevaka easter island